karthik-h-tech/ImageSharpening-KD/data/README.md

 - **test/input/**: Contains blurred images for testing and evaluation.
 - **test/target/**: Contains the corresponding sharp ground truth images for the test set.

-- **test.zip**: A compressed archive of the test set for easy sharing or submission.
+- **train.zip**: A compressed archive of the test set for easy sharing or submission.

 ## Notes